 Considerations When Choosing a Sanderson Paint Colour

-Paint can make all the difference to the overall look of room.
+Paint can make all the difference to the overall look of a room.
 A simple coating of your walls can completely transform the feel of your space, adding character, depth and dimension to help create your unique, desired look.
 However, when it comes to choosing a colour, the decision process isn’t always easy.
 With so many colours and shades available, it can be difficult to choose the right tone for your individual tastes and requirements.
 So here’s a few things to consider when selecting your paint colour.

 Firstly, it’s worth noting that the type of lighting in a room can significantly affect your paint choice.
 Natural lighting, artificial lighting, warm lighting and cool lighting can all impact the colour differently, so it’s important to consider this when choosing your tone.
 The amount of light exposure is also important.
 Some areas of a room may receive more light, while others may receive less, again impacting the overall appearance of the colour.